How to make more money through WiFi

 Whenever a user tries to log into a network, he/she is diverted to a registration page – which is mandatory as per government guidelines – this page is called a login, landing or a splash page.
 A landing page usually looks like this <screenshot of plain LP>.
 But there are controllers in the market that allow you to display third party advertisements, like this <screenshot with ads on LP>.
 It is a great source of revenue generation as there is no additional investment required.

 If you are a hotel or restaurant owner, you might have experienced certain rises and dips in your sales during promotions.
 It is a widely known fact that we love to shop, but we love it more if something is cheaper.
 So usually all businesses encounter a steep rise in sales during promotions, but how to let the whole world know about your promotions?
 Well, there are many ways to do it, but the cheapest (or I should say Free) way is through Push marketing via your WiFi.

 You can use your WiFi network to push your (or third party) ads/ promotions to your customers.
-For example, you can send a notification to a person who has just purchased a coffee that the donuts are at 50% off, or if you are a grocery chain, you can send notifications if a person is near a certain aisle with a discount offer.
+For example, you can send a notification to a person who has just purchased a coffee that the donuts are at 50% off, or if you are a grocery chain, you can send notifications if a person is near a certain aisle with a discount offer a free spins keep what you win uk.
 The possibilities are endless.